 A wellhead protection plan is available for your review by contacting Terry Robbins at the Fall River Road Utility District between 8:00 A.M. to 4:30 P.M. weekdays.

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency’s Safe Drinking Water Hotline (800-426-4791).

 Este informe contiene información muy importante.
 Tradúscalo o hable con alguien que lo entienda bien.

 For more information about your drinking water, please call Terry Robbins at 931-762-9481.

 How can I get involved?

-Our Water Board meets on the second Tuesdays at 5:30PM at Fall River Fire Department.
+Our Water Board meets on the second Tuesday at 5:30PM at the Crossroads Fire Hall.
 Please feel free to participate in these meetings.
 The Commissioners of Fall River Road Utility District serve four-year terms.
-Vacancies on the Board of Commissioners are filled by the County Executive.
-Decisions by the Board of Commissioners on customer complaints brought before the Board of Commissioners under the District’s customer complaint policy may be reviewed by the Utility Management Review Board of the Tennessee Department of Environment and Conservations pursuant to Section 7-82-702(7) of Tennessee Code Annotated.
+Vacancies on the Board of Commissioners are filled by the vote of the remaining Commissioners in office.
+Decisions by the Board of Commissioners on customer complaints brought before the Board of Commissioners under the District’s customer complaint policy may be reviewed by the Utility Management Review Board of the Tennessee Department of Environment and Conservation pursuant to Section 7-82-702(7) of Tennessee Code Annotated.

 Is our water system meeting other rules that govern our operations?